 Good Coconut Oil & Cocoa Butter Practices

-Vermont Soap sources its Philippine coconut oil and South American cocoa butter through CIRANDA, a member of the Sustainable Food Trade Association.
+Vermont Soap sources its Philippine coconut oil and South American cocoa butter for our eco-friendly soap through CIRANDA, a member of the Sustainable Food Trade Association.
 No slave labor or child labor is used and members have to do annual reporting on a wide variety of metrics.
 Learn more here.

 Hippo Friendly Shea Nut Butter